Phone

 ## The Voice Pipeline

-Every voice call flows through five layers that convert caller audio into a spoken response.
+On the Amigo-managed speech pipeline, a supported call turn flows through five layers that convert caller audio into a spoken response.
 Layers 1-2 and 5 are voice-specific.
-Layers 3-4 are the modality-independent [reasoning engine](/agent/reasoning-engine.md) that also powers text and simulation.
+Layers 3-4 use the shared [reasoning engine](/agent/reasoning-engine.md).
+A service configured for a separate realtime speech provider can follow that provider's audio and turn-processing path instead.

 | Layer | What It Does | Scope |